-Have you ever noticed your baby’s mood lift when you take them outside?
-Sunshine and fresh air have well-documented benefits, but being outside is good for your baby for other reasons, too.
-Their senses are stimulated by vibrant colors, new scents, and exciting sounds like birds and airplanes.
-Spending time outside can also improve language skills—and maybe even their sleep 😉
+Have you ever noticed your baby become more alert when you take them outside?
+Fresh air and sunshine have well-documented benefits, but being outside is good for your baby in other ways too.
+Their senses are stimulated by the visual contrast of trees or buildings against the sky overhead, a breeze on their face, and new scents and sounds.
+Spending time outside can also improve language skills—and maybe even their sleep.

 If you don’t happen to have immediate access to nature, don’t worry about your baby missing out.
-Simply being outside in the midst of a busy city can give your baby as many benefits as a walk in the forest, even if it feels a little different ❤️
+Simply being outside in the midst of a busy city can give them as many benefits as a walk in the forest, even if it feels a little different ❤️

 Here are some of the many reasons to take your baby outside: